Multiple abrupt phase transitions in urban transport congestion: Grid-tree model for monocentric city road networks

 For simplicity and symmetry of the GT-model, we choose four trees ($n_t=4$), an odd number for the sides of the grid ($w=2\ell+1$, with $\ell\in\mathbb{N}$), and assume that trees are connected to the central node of each side, see Fig.~\ref{fig:GTModel}.

-Compared to actual cities of diverse size, the GT-model reproduces the range $(1, \infty)$ (right branch) of the betweenness distribution in Fig.~\ref{fig:GTmodelBetwDist} (red line in panels a-c).
+Compared to actual cities of diverse size, the GT-model reproduces the range $[1, \infty)$ (right branch) of the betweenness distribution in Fig.~\ref{fig:GTmodelBetwDist} (red line in panels a-c).
 These are the nodes with larger betweenness centrality, the critical ones to many network phenomena.
-This is a clear evidence that this simple regular network model may suffice for the analysis of these phenomena.
-The left hand side of the rescaled betweenness distribution, range $(-\infty, 1)$, corresponding to low values, emerges with the addition of structural noise to the GT-model.
+This is a clear evidence that our simple regular network model may suffice for the analysis of these phenomena.
+The left hand side of the rescaled betweenness distribution, range $[0, 1)$, corresponding to low values of betweenness, emerges with the addition of structural noise to the GT-model.
 We have tested three types of noise: random addition and removal of edges (both with distance bias), and Delaunay noise.
 See Appendix~\ref{sec:noise} for a detailed description of noise generation procedures.

-QQ-plots for the three cities in Fig.~\ref{fig:GTmodelBetwDist} show that the GT-model leads to similar shapes of the betweenness distribution, and specially, a good fit for the upper part of the distribution.
-The lower part of the distribution, corresponding to the structural noise, slightly underestimate betweenness.
+The matching between the empirical and GT-model distribution is also portrayed through a Quantile-Quantile ($QQ$) plot, which allows to compare two distributions by plotting their quantiles against each other.
+The $QQ$-plots for the three cities show that the GT-model leads to similar shapes of the betweenness distribution, and especially, a good fit for the upper part of the distribution.
+The lower part of the distribution, corresponding to the structural noise, is slightly underestimated.

 Additionally, as important as the shape of the distribution, is the relationship between the node's geographic position and its betweenness.
-We show in Fig.~\ref{fig:GTmodelSPBdistMax} and Supplemental Fig.~S3 that the GT-model recovers the monotonic decrease of the larger betweenness nodes, as well as the average betweenness, as we move away from the city center.
-Furthermore, it not only recovers the general trend but also the deviation of these values, i.e., large deviations for nodes near the city center, and low deviations for peripheral regions.
+We show in Fig.~\ref{fig:GTmodelSPBdistMax} that the GT-model recovers the monotonic decrease of the larger betweenness nodes, as well as the average betweenness, as we move away from the city center (see Fig.~S2 of the Supplemental Material \cite{SM}).
+Furthermore, it not only recovers the general trend but also the deviation of these values, i.e., large deviations for nodes near the city center, and low deviations for peripheral regions (see Fig.~S2 of the Supplemental Material \cite{SM}).